NeuralEnsemble/elephant/doc/overview.rst

 ``pandas_bridge``
 ^^^^^^^^^^^^^^^^^
-Bridge from elephant to the pandas library.
+Bridge from Elephant to the pandas library.

 References